AdobeDocs/commerce-webapi/src/pages/graphql/tutorials/checkout/index.md

 -  Install an Adobe Commerce or Magento Open Source instance with sample data.
    The sample data defines a functional store, called Luma, that sells fitness clothing and accessories.
 The store does not provide any sandbox accounts for testing credit card payments, so transactions will be simulated using an offline payment method.

--  Install a GraphQl client.
-You can use any GraphQl client to send calls to Magento.
+-  Install a GraphQL client.
+You can use any GraphQL client to send calls to Magento.
 [Altair](https://altair.sirmuel.design/) is a good example.

 -  Learn about GraphQL, how it works, and how to use it.
 See [Introduction to GraphQL](https://graphql.org/learn/) for details.